owings1/node-po-extractor/README.md

     keys from comments.

-    - **ignoreRegex** `string|RegExp` default `/i18n-ignore-line/`: Regex to tell the extractor to ignore the following line.
+    - **ignoreRegex** `string|RegExp` default `/i18n-ignore-line/`: Regex to tell the extractor to ignore the current line.

 ### Merger options